Crowns (CWS) Hits 24 Hour Trading Volume of $1.39 Million

 According to CryptoCompare, “Crowns is a token designed to reward all key stakeholders of the gaming ecosystem.
 It will be introduced via BLOCKLORDS, as a way to reward all players who prove themselves worthy.
 This token will be the way for most players to experience the power of DeFi gaming in a fun, user-friendly way. “

-It is usually not possible to buy alternative cryptocurrencies such as Crowns directly using U.S. dollars.
-Investors seeking to trade Crowns should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Crowns using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Crowns directly using U.S. dollars.
+Investors seeking to trade Crowns should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Crowns using one of the aforementioned exchanges.

 Receive News & Updates for Crowns Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crowns and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.